Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 <a></a>

 ## Features ##
+---

 <a></a>

 ## Existing Features

-1. Navbar
+ Navbar

-    - The navigation bar will display Gabe's Garden logo on the top left corner.
+     The navigation bar will display Gabe's Garden logo on the top left
-    - The navbar will display page links on the right side.
+     The navbar will display page links on the right side.
-    - The navbar will break down into a hamburger to become mobile responsive.
+     The navbar will break down into a hamburger to become mobile responsive.
-    - The navbar will display the links to the pages which are:
+     The navbar will display the links to the pages which are:

-        - Home
-        - Events
-        - LogIn
-        - SignUp

  2. Contact Form

-    - The  contact form acts as both a contact form and footer.
+     The  contact form acts as both a contact form and footer.

-          - Contact Form
-          - Social media links
-          - Copyright information

 <a></a>